 The Euro, Which Countries Use It, Its Pros and Cons

-Why All EU Countries Don't Use the Euro
+Why Not Every EU Country Uses the Euro

 Like the dollar, the euro is managed by one central bank, the European Central Bank.
 But being shared by 19 countries complicates its management.
 Each country sets its own fiscal policy that affects the euro's value.

 The euro symbol is €.
 Euros are divided into euro cents, each euro cent is one one-hundredth of a euro.
 There are seven denominations: €5, €10, €20, €50, €100, and €500.
 Each bill and coin is a different size.
 The bills also have raised print, while the coins have distinct edges.
 These features allow the visually impaired to distinguish one denomination from another.

 Countries That Use the Euro